biojava/biojava.github.io/_wikis/BioJava:CookBook3:ProteinDisorder.md

 regions in proteins.
 Bioinformatics 21:
 3369-3376](http://bioinformatics.oxfordjournals.org/content/21/16/3369.full)

+Examples of use are provided below.
+For more information please refer to JronnExample testcases.

 Example 1: Calculate the probability of disorder for every residue in the sequence
 ----------------------------------------------------------------------------------